 Looking for a preview of a sample lesson with History Unboxed?
 Here you'll get a taste of what it's like to time travel with us.

-When we first get our boxes, the first thing my kids do is open it up and take everything out as if it's a birthday present.
+When our hands-on history boxes arrive, the first thing my kids do is open it up and take everything out as if it's a birthday present.
+Join us for a sample lesson to see what it's like when we receive our box!

-This box was the 10-15 Islamic Empire box with two sibling add-ons.
+This box was Islamic Empire Unboxed for teens with two sibling add-ons for kids.
 It included:

-- A prism pendant kit for each kid
+- A prism pendant kit for each student

-- A miwak (stick toothbrush) for each kid
+- A miswak (stick toothbrush) for each student

 - Dear Friend letter from a time traveling penpal

-- Open and Read summary sheet for younger kids
+- Open and Read summary sheet for younger students

 - 8 page magazine with articles and instructions